buildpacks/rfcs/text/0000-pack-buildpack-new-alternatives.md

 [bare](https://github.com/bare-cli/bare) is a new project.
 It assumes that all templates are stored on github.com.

 - Why is this proposal the best?
 To integrate with `pack` we want a pure-golang project scaffolding tool.
-This proposal advocates an approach that integrates cnb-provided skeletons with `pack` and allows `pack` to clone 3rd party skeletons from a location chosen by the end-user.
+This proposal advocates an approach that integrates future cnb-provided project scaffolding with `pack` and allows `pack` to clone 3rd party project scaffolding from a location chosen by the end-user.

 - What is the impact of not doing this?